rtablada/hotel-tasks/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+This application is automatically set to deploy to https://hotel-tasks.surge.sh when tests pass on CI with Travis.

 ## Further Reading / Useful Links